 DA 1 General permission

-Nexus with income
+Nexus Nexus with income

-- (1) A person is allowed a deduction for an amount of expenditure or loss, including an amount of depreciation loss, to the extent to which the expenditure or loss is-
+(1) A person is allowed a deduction for an amount of expenditure or loss, including an amount of depreciation loss, to the extent to which the expenditure or loss is-

-- (a) incurred by them in deriving-
+(a) a) incurred by them in deriving-

-- (i) their assessable income; or
+(i) their assessable income; or

-- (ii) their excluded income; or
+(ii) their excluded income; or

-- (iii) a combination of their assessable income and excluded income; or
+(iii) a combination of their assessable income and excluded income; or

-- (b) incurred by them in the course of carrying on a business for the purpose of deriving-
+(b) incurred by them in the course of carrying on a business for the purpoderiving-

-- (i) their assessable income; or
+(i) their assessable income; or

-- (ii) their excluded income; or
+(ii) their excluded income; or

-- (iii) a combination of their assessable income and excluded income.
+(iii) a combination of their assessable income and excluded income.

-DA 2 General limitations
+DA 2 DA 2 General limitations

+Privat e limita ition

+(2) A person is denied a deduction for an amount of expenditure or loss to the extent to which it is of a private or domestic nature.
+This rule is called the private limitation.